A Revival at Goodwood

 You may also have noticed, along with cars from a vintage era, so is the style of some of the attendees.
 In fact it's positively encouraged to step back in time, and transform the whole event to a bygone era.
 It's all very charming.

-But this is a motorsport event after all, and…
+All that charm aside, this is a motorsport event after all, and…

 The car's the star ...